molgenis/molgenis/docs/user_documentation/admin-features/guide-settings.md

 You need to add the ```mail.from``` property otherwise the server resolves to ```root@localhost```.

+> note When you start the server clean it will populate the database with the environment variables.
+After that the database is your configuration truth.

 ## Authentication settings
 When you are a superuser in MOLGENIS, you can configure three authentication methods:
  * Username/password signin *(default)*